Buxus blight is a disease of boxwood (box) hedging plants. It causes dieback and browning off of leaves and shoots.

 - Clear up and burn or dispose of dead leaves and other material around affected plants.

 If your buxus are already infected:

 - Prune out all badly infected limbs.
-Sterilise your prunning equipment with dilute bleach or meths between plants.
+Sterilise your pruning equipment with dilute bleach or meths between plants.

 - Clear away leaf litter from in and under the buxus.

-- Spray Buxus Blight Buster to the foliage and drench the roots using a watering can.
+- Spray PLANThealth Buxus Blight Buster or PLANThealth Root Protect Aliette to the foliage and drench the roots using a watering can.

 - Alternatively success has been reported using PLANThealth Rose Force.

-Box blight is caused by two fungi - Cylindrocladium buxicola (UK), Cylindrocladium psuedonaviculatum (NZ) and Volutella buxi.
+- Buxus blight is also known as Box blight and is caused by two fungi - Cylindrocladium buxicola (UK), Cylindrocladium psuedonaviculatum (NZ) and Volutella buxi.